wvhulle/clone-stream/README.md

-# Rust library `clone-stream`
+# Clone-stream

-This Rust library allows you to convert non-cloneable streams into cloneable streams.
-The only requirement is that the item type of the base-stream is cloneable.
-The streams are supposed to be Rust types implementing the `Stream` trait from the common `futures` crate.
+Convert any stream into a stream that is `Clone`.
+The only requirement is that the item type of the base-stream implements `Clone`.

+_Remark: A stream is an implementor of the `Stream` trait from the `futures` crate (also called an async iterator)._

 ## Installation

-Make sure you have installed `rustup`, which installs `cargo`.
-Inside an existing `cargo` project:
+In an existing `cargo` project:

 ```bash
 cargo add clone-stream futures